Apostrophes in Plurals

 Easier to read than “Sorry about the inconvenience”s.

-- Unfortunately, “sorrys” and “thank yous” don’t solve problems; solutions do.
+- “Sorrys” and “thank yous” don’t solve problems, do they?

 - How many “for examples” do you count in the text?